Dotneteer/kliveide/design/generic-z80-machine.md

 Klive uses the Electron shell to support the toolset on Mac, Linux, and Windows.
 For the sake of performance, it implements the core of the virtual machines in native WebAssembly.
 Currently, it can run a ZX Spectrum 48 emulator with a 56 MHz CPU.
 Klive uses TypeScript (JavaScript) to implement the emulator UI and supporting functions for the virtual machines (for example, breakpoint management).

 The IDE part is a VS Code extension that communicates with the emulator.
 The IDE implementation uses TypeScript and Svelte.
-The emulator provides a webserver that the IDE can use for controlling the emulator.
+The emulator provides a web server that the IDE can use for controlling the emulator.

 ## The Z80 CPU